Tax Day is Over, But Tax Planning Isn’t

 Plan to Minimize the Loss of Itemized Deductions

-Many taxpayers will stop itemizing in 2018.
+Many taxpayers reconsidered their approach to itemizing after tax reform.
 And people who do itemize generally won’t get as much of a benefit from doing so.
 That’s because the standard deduction increased, while dependent exemptions and several itemized deductions were limited or eliminated.

 For example, homeowners who live in high-tax states probably won’t be able to deduct all of their state and local income tax and real estate tax next year.
 That’s because the new law limits the deduction for state and local taxes to $10,000.

 Also, many people who itemized in the past and deducted their charitable contributions won’t anymore because the new standard deduction will be more than total itemized deductions.
-One strategy some people are considering is to concentrate their charitable giving for two (or more) years into one year.
+One strategy is to concentrate their charitable giving for two (or more) years into one year.
 That way, they may be able to itemize and deduct at least some of their charitable contributions.

 One more significant change impacts employees who pay business expenses out-of-pocket and aren’t reimbursed by their employer.
 In prior years, employee expenses were deductible as itemized deductions.
-Beginning in 2018, that deduction is gone.
+Now, that deduction is gone.

 Tax Planning Tip #3: